Matts-vdp/pixel-logic/README.md

 # Pixel logic
 A digital logic simulator made in C#.

 You can place components by drawing pixels.
-These pixels are then converted to components containing connected pixels using a connected components algorithm. after this the components are used to simulate the circuit.
+These pixels are then converted to components containing connected pixels using a connected components algorithm.
+After this the components are used to simulate the circuit.

 ## Preview